allenai/comet-atomic-2020/models/comet_atomic2020_bart/README.md

         bash run.sh

-3 the results are stored at `./results/`
+3. the results are stored at `./results/`

+## use our model

+1. download the model file

+        bash download_model.sh

+2. sample usage

+        python ./generation_example.py